MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 To decide whether the problem is satisfiable or not, we will have to find a placement for the rectangles being packed.
-We can thus use the coordinates of their left bottom corner as are decision variables, for which a type-inst synonym can be defined as follows.
+We can thus use the coordinates of their left bottom corner as our decision variables, for which a type-inst synonym can be defined as follows.

 .. literalinclude:: examples/rect_packing.mzn